Social Observatory for Disinformation and Social Media Analysis (SOMA)

 Its mission will last 30 months, extending beyond the European elections.
 SOMA brings together an interdisciplinary group of experts and is working to establish a network supporting the EU’s long-term efforts to build defences against information manipulation strategies.

 The initiative is funded by the European Commission as part of the Horizon 2020 Framework Programme and already counts Eunomia, WeVerify, Provenance and SocialTruth as some of the projects under its umbrella.
-Its roadmap also includes the establishment of national centres for research into disinformation in Italy and Denmark (see the recently launched website), the organisation and implementation of media literacy programmes aiming to build societal resilience and the development of an impact assessment methodology to measure the effectiveness of its endeavours.
+Its roadmap also includes the establishment of national centres for research into disinformation in Italy and Denmark, the organisation and implementation of media literacy programmes aiming to build societal resilience and the development of an impact assessment methodology to measure the effectiveness of its endeavours.

 Anja Bechmann, Professor of Media Studies and Director at DATALAB – Center for Digital Social Research : “In the SOMA project, we will research social media and information disorder by mapping and evaluating solutions for data access/exchange, safe space solutions, outlier detection and cascade analysis.”